xukai92/darksight/README.md

 Please visit [here](http://xuk.ai/darksight) for more information (the related paper, main results, exemplar visualization and demos).

+## NEWS

+*03 July 2018*: DarkSight is compatible with PyTorch 0.4.0 now!

 ## PyTorch Implementation

 This repository contains a PyTorch implementation of DarkSight.